 Michael Les Benedict, The Impact on the U.S. Constitution

-The public forum series Pivotal U.S. Elections: Then and Now has been made possible in part by a Humanities in the Public Square grant from the National Endowment for the Humanities: Celebrating 50 Years of Excellence.
+The public forum series Pivotal U.S. Elections: Then and Now was made possible in part by a Humanities in the Public Square grant from the National Endowment for the Humanities: Celebrating 50 Years of Excellence.

 Call 512.440.1991 or email firstname.lastname@example.org.